ccbogel/QualCoder/README.md

 Optional: VLC for audio/video coding.
 Optional: ffmpeg installed for speech-to-text and waveform image see here to install ffmpeg on Windows:  https://phoenixnap.com/kb/ffmpeg-windows.

-For installing from source you will need to have python 3.8 or a newer version installed.
+For installing from source you will need to have Python 3.8 or a newer version installed.

 ### Windows